 Fear is very useful.
-That sudden pounding of the heart, tightening of the muscles and quickening of the breath lets us know we’re in physical danger, stops us walking into oncoming traffic or falling off the edge of a cliff; it provides us with tremendous amounts of energy to help save ourself or others in a life threatening situation.
-But there is another kind of fear: the fear of the future, the fear of the past, the fear of being caught out, of what other people might think, of being judged, blamed, humiliated, of being the one who doesn’t know, the one who got left behind, the one who got it ‘wrong’.
+That sudden pounding of the heart, tightening of the muscles and quickening of the breath lets us know we’re in physical danger; stops us walking into oncoming traffic or falling off the edge of a cliff.
+It can even provide us with tremendous amounts of energy to help save ourself, or others, in a life threatening situation.
+But there is another kind of fear: the fear of the future; the fear of the past; the fear of being caught out; of what other people might think; of being judged, blamed or humiliated; of being the one who doesn’t know; the one who got left behind; the one who got it ‘wrong’.

 This ‘psychological’ fear wreaks havoc with our lives creating all kinds of mental, physical and emotional stress.
 And for what?
-There is no actual physical danger here, no hungry lion bounding towards us or venomous snake poised to strike.
+There is no actual physical danger here.
+No hungry lion bounding towards us or venomous snake poised to strike.
 This sense of threat that causes the heart to race and the body to tense is entirely made-up, existing only in the abstract realm of thought, our world of make-believe.
-We have become so completely fixated on our idea of who we are, that fleeting bundle of self images we call ‘me’, that we mis-take this thought-made imposter for our very lifeblood.
-Whenever that idea is challenged, it’s as if we literally are in physical danger; to be defeated or fail in our attempt to escape means pain, and pain is what we fear most of all.
+We have become so completely fixated on our idea of who we are – that fleeting bundle of self images we call ‘me’ – that we mis-take this thought-made imposter for our very lifeblood.
+Whenever that idea is challenged, it’s as if we literally are in physical danger.
+To be defeated or fail in our attempt to escape means death.
+And death is what we fear most of all.

-What a revelation: the death of all belief is the birth of boundless love!
+What a revelation: the death of all resistance is the birth of boundless love!

-When we know ourself as THAT, we no longer look to the fictional me and its story for our identity, we are set free from the cycle; free to really feel the full intensity of those energies we label as stress, anxiety, humiliation, free to allow them to finally release, free for our unique character to shine more than ever before.
-Then fear no longer comes as an enemy, to be denied, suppressed or escaped, but a welcome friend, an honest teacher; revealing and melting away the residues of the outdated misunderstanding that what we are is a separate ‘inside’ self cut off from a separate ‘outside’ world.
+When we know ourself as THAT, we no longer look to the fictional me and its story for our identity.
+We are set free from the cycle.
+Free to really feel the full intensity of those energies we label as stress, anxiety, humiliation.
+Free to allow them to finally release.
+Free for our unique character to shine more than ever before.
+Then fear no longer comes as an enemy to be denied, suppressed or escaped; but as a welcome friend, an honest teacher, revealing and melting away the residues of the outdated misunderstanding that what we are is a separate ‘inside’ self cut off from a separate ‘outside’ world.